MicrosoftDocs/power-platform/power-platform/alm/pipelines.md

 ### Where can I view and run pipelines?

 Currently within any development environments associated with a pipeline.
 Pipelines can't be viewed or run from within target environments.
-Notice you may also retrieve and run pipelines from the Power Platform CLI.
+Notice you can also retrieve and run pipelines from the Power Platform CLI.

 ### Can I deploy across regions?